top of page

 Community & representation

 Ari is represented by Sara Crowe and is a member of Las Musas and a founding member of Diverse Verse.
-She lives on a valley farm in Wisconsin, on the traditional, contemporary, and ancestral lands of the Dakota people.
-She lives with her musician husband, Grey and child.

 bottom of page